nicoespeon/vscode-slides/README.md

 ### [Contributing Guide][contributing]

-Read our [contributing guide][contributing] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Abracadabra.
+Read our [contributing guide][contributing] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to the extension.

 ### [Good First Issues][good-first-issues]